I think you’ll agree with me that taking lecture notes can be frustrating. Often teachers talk too fast. You end up unable to keep detailed notes.

 - If you wear glasses, this one’s extra believable.
 Explain to the teacher that your eyes get tired looking at screens, so you want a printout in front of you to help out.
 You could also explain that you like to format the slides into the simple colors and font styles that you find most readable.

 - Explaining why you want the slides.
 Teachers refuse to reveal slides in order to ensure you actually attend the class.
 Explain you your teacher that the slides help with your note-taking.
 Tell them how you actually write on the slides during the class in order to convince them that you want the slides because you are taking the class seriously, rather than the other way around.

 Preparing lecture notes before the lecture is a super effective strategy for taking lecture notes.

 In Tip #1, I gave you a great preparation strategy.
-Here’s a few more:
+Here are a few more:

 1. Make sure you do the Weekly Readings before the Lecture